grisu/gricli/USAGE.md

 Lists help entries that are associated with a keyword.

 The command displays the entry type (command, global or topic) and the entry name.
-To find out more use the help command on the command,  global or topic of interest.
+To find out more use the 'help' command on the command, global or topic of interest.

 Parameters:

     keyword : The keyword to search for.

 Example usage

     apropos queues

 ## archive job